acbart/canvas-grading-reports/readme.md

 > python build_ta_report.py

+OR

+> python edit_dates.py

-The first time the script is run, a new `settings.yaml` file is created.
+The first time one of the scripts is run, a new `settings.yaml` file is created.
 You will need to add three things to the file:

 * First, obtain an API key for Canvas.
 Set it to the `defaults` -> `canvas-token` keys. https://community.canvaslms.com/docs/DOC-10806-4214724194
 * Next, create a new `course` (e.g., `f17_python`) and set the `id` field to the course ID and the `ta_map` field to the relative path to the TA Map YAML file for the course.